EU moves to speed up energy investments amid Ukraine war, rising gas prices | DW | 01.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In light of the Russian invasion against Ukraine, analysts are trying to make unprecedentedly difficult analyses in the energy sector.
+In light of Russia's invasion in Ukraine, analysts are trying to make unprecedentedly difficult assessments of the energy sector.
 New interconnections will be even more important.
-Will announced projects be enough?

 Hiking LNG imports, mainly from the US and Qatar, could be crucial to alleviate Europe's energy crisis in the short term

-The unprecedented geopolitical tensions over the last months intensified the focus on gas and electricity infrastructure in Europe.
-In the face of the Russian invasion of Ukraine, attention for alternatives to Russian gas boomed.
+The geopolitical tensionof recent months intensified the focus on gas and electricity infrastructure in Europe.
+In the face of the Russian invasion of Ukraine, interest in alternatives to Russian gas has intensified.
 The EU currently depends on Russia for 40% of its gas consumption.

 EU Energy Commissioner Kadri Simson said on Sunday that the bloc wants Ukraine's electricity grid to be synchronized with the European electricity network.
 At the same time, German Chancellor Olaf Scholz announced a series of energy investments, including the construction of two terminals for Liquefied Natural Gas (LNG).